-The student will examine the legal and ethical issues related to health care as they impact the health services managers involved in health care decision making.
-A variety of commonly experienced legal situations and ethical dilemmas will be discussed, including professional liability, patients' rights, abortion, AIDS care, informed consent, organ transplantation, health care delivery and resource allocation and issues related to death and dying and funeral home care.
-Lecture, role playing, case study evaluation and guest lecturers from the field of medical law and ethics will be used to meet the objectives of the course.
+The student will examine the legal and ethical issues related to health care as they impact the health services and health care decision making.
+A variety of commonly experienced legal situations and ethical dilemmas will be discussed, including professional liability, patients' rights, abortion, AIDS care, informed consent, organ transplantation, health care delivery and resource allocation and issues related to death and dying.
 Three hours lecture per week.
-Prerequisites: RN license or senior standing in an AS nursing program or permission of instructor.
+Prerequisites: RN license or senior standing in an associates degree nursing program or permission of instructor.